Cobbleston/dotfiles/README.md

 ## Laptop
 ### .config
-Run `./setup.py laptop` in the folder of the repo, it will copy all the files that need to go in the `.config` folder
+Run `./setup.py --laptop` in the folder of the repo, it will copy all the files that need to go in the `.config` folder

 ## Desktop
 ### .config
-Run `./setup.py laptop` in the folder of the repo, it will copy all the files that need to go in the `.config` folder
+Run `./setup.py --desktop` in the folder of the repo, it will copy all the files that need to go in the `.config` folder

 ---